-- This week, Thursday 9th of March, noon in Hawken c404
+- This week, Thursday 1st of March, noon in Hawken c404

 - It is important you attend:

 - Room safety induction

 - Hand out tool boxes to teams

+- Hand out telescopes

 - Great time to meet your other group members

 On that thought...

 - Teams are now posted on Blackboard

 - The magical team sort algorithm satisfied all exclusion requests with minor tweaking with an exhausting struggle with hardly any work at all?

 - I'm as surprised as you are